srikanthv0610/Srikanth_Portfolio/README.md

 # Srikanth_Portfolio

-My Data Science Portfolio including Projects that I completed, which are solving a particular business problem or introducing a new product/algorithm.
+My Data Science Portfolio contains Projects that I completed, which are solving a particular business problem or introducing a new product/algorithm.
 All projects contain python codes and you can get an overview through the write up.
 # [Project 1: Predicting a Bank Customer Exit Rate using ANN](https://github.com/srikanthv0610/Artificial-Neural-Network_Predicting-BankCustomer-ExitRate)

 **Why:** To estimate the churn rate of a bank customer in order to identify customers that are likely to leave the company and try to encourage them to stay by various marketing tools.